Dr. Samuel Marks breaks the rules, again. This time they were his own....

-“Well, then we’ll explain I’m your cousin who was not on that ship lost at sea after all.
+“Well, then we’ll explain I’m your cousin who was not on some ship lost at sea after all.
 What about that?”

-“Yeah…well, we might've been able to get away with that in our own time, but-”
+“Yeah…well, we might've been able to pull that off in our own time, but-”

 "Don't," he put a hand up.
-He'd acted as though the attitude toward his dark skin didn't bother him since we arrived in 1513.
-But, I saw through his bravado from the beginning; it wasn't something he was prepared for.
+He'd acted as though the attitude toward his skin didn't bother him since we arrived in 1513.
+I saw through his bravado from the beginning, though; it wasn't something he was prepared for.
 And, a century later, he still didn't want to talk about it.
 He changed the subject.
 "I don't think you should tell the Council though."

 I didn't know what to say.

 "You haven't told her what you did, saving her life, right?
 She doesn’t know what we are?"